biotcm/db_crawler.rb/README.md

-# omim_spider
+# omim_crawler.rb

-A spider favors the OMIM database
+A crawler favors the OMIM database.